 Products you apply to your skin before going to bed will also get better absorbed while you sleep, so keep rubbing on that rejuvenating night cream before hitting the sack.
 Interestingly, studies have found that between 11 pm and midnight is the magic hour when skin cell division happens.
 This enables the skin to get renewed and repaired, so make sure you’re in bed by then.
 Early to bed creates beautiful skin when you rise.

 You Prevent Stressed-Out Skin

 Sleeping is a natural antidote to stress.
 You’ve probably experienced how it can help to calm you down and recharge your batteries during a stressful time.
 But it’s also good to prevent stress from negatively affecting your skin.

-You might be eating well and using good skincare products, but if you don’t get the quality sleep your skin won’t be as beautiful and healthy as it could be.
-By getting eight hours of sleep every night, you’ll keep your skin calm, hydrated, and youthful, so you can wake up to beautiful skin every day.
+You might be eating well and using the right skincare products, but if you don’t get the quality sleep, your skin won’t be as beautiful and healthy as it could be.
+By getting eight hours of sleep every night, you’ll keep your skin calm, hydrated, and youthful so that you can wake up to beautiful skin every day.